FedericoMarcuzzi/Does_LambdaMART_Do_What_You_Expect/README.md

 Lambda-eX is a document-pairs selection strategy built on top of LightGBM.

-The code implements [LambdaMART](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/MSR-TR-2010-82.pdf), [LamndaLoss](https://dl.acm.org/doi/pdf/10.1145/3269206.3271784) (NDCG-Loss2 and NDCG-Loss2++) and all combinations of Lamnda-eX that make use of these loss function.
+The code implements [LambdaMART](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/MSR-TR-2010-82.pdf), [LamndaLoss](https://dl.acm.org/doi/pdf/10.1145/3269206.3271784) (NDCG-Loss2 and NDCG-Loss2++) and all combinations of Lambda-eX that make use of these loss function.

 Usage
 ---